Ever wondered if you could use alcohol inks on your gel plate? Well yes, you can!

 1. Drop and Move

-It’s the same process as working on yupo where you just drop the ink down and then make it move to create patterns.
+It’s basically the same idea as working on yupo — drop the ink down, then make it move to create patterns.

-- You can add a little bit of blending solution at this stage or later.
+• Add a little blending solution now or later.

 2. Hold on!

-- Place your paper on top of the wet white paint and burnish the whole surface with your hand or with your brayer.
+• Place your paper on top of the wet white paint.

-- Now gently pull your paper off and take your time with this – and don’t worry if there is some residue left behind, it’s normal!
+Now gently pull your paper off and take your time.
+Don’t worry if there’s some residue left behind — that’s completely normal.

-And now… Check those colours and fun patterns, and the slight sheen created by the inks!
+And now… look at those colours, the fun patterns, and that beautiful little sheen from the inks!

-This time I’m starting with 2 shades of purple, and some pink (remember, all the supplies used in this video are in the description box).
-I’ll also add some gold mixative and some turquoise.
+This time I’m starting with two shades of purple and some pink.
+I’ll also add a little gold mixative and some turquoise.

-A mixative is a lot more dense than regular alcohol inks so make sure to add blending solution directly on it after dropping it on your gel plate to help the particles break up and spread out.
-The more you can make the mixative move, the prettier it will look.
-If you don’t break it up you will end up with big patches that didn’t blend with your other colours so it won’t look very organic.
+Mixatives are much more dense than regular alcohol inks, so after dropping them onto your gel plate, make sure to add a little blending solution straight away.
+This helps the particles break up and spread.
+The more you can make the mixative move, the prettier and more organic it will look — otherwise you can end up with heavy patches that don’t blend as nicely.

-If like me you have lots of residue left on your gel plate then make sure to pull another print because the results are just as interesting!
+If, like me, you still have lots of residue left on your gel plate, go ahead and pull another print — the second pulls are often just as interesting.

 It’s a high resolution PDF file you can print and use in your own artwork!
 It’s the one I created in this video, but reworked to make it even prettier!